 Best known as one of the most accomplished violinists of his generation, David Chan is fast making a name for himself as a conductor too.
 The 2019-20 season marks not only his 20th as concertmaster of New York’s MET Orchestra, but also his third as the inaugural Music Director of New Jersey’s Montclair Orchestra, with which he has already earned high praise for innovative and adventurous programming, and his second as Music Director of Camerata Notturna, one of New York City’s foremost chamber orchestras.
 As a soloist, he has appeared under the baton of such conductors as James Levine and Fabio Luisi, with orchestras including the MET Orchestra, Los Angeles Philharmonic, San Diego Symphony, Indianapolis Symphony, National Symphony Orchestra of Taiwan, and Moscow State Symphony.
 He is also a dedicated chamber musician who performs regularly in the New York area and at all the leading summer festivals.

 Increasingly in demand on the podium, Chan has conducted Belgium’s l’Orchestre Philharmonique Royal de Liège, the Malta Philharmonic Orchestra, and l’Orchestre Dijon Bourgogne in France; the student orchestras at New York’s Juilliard and Mannes conservatories; at the Pacific Music Festival in Sapporo, Japan; and at Musique et Vin au Clos Vougeot, where the festival orchestra comprises musicians from the Metropolitan Opera, the Berlin Philharmonic, the Vienna Philharmonic, and all of the top orchestras in Paris.
-His guest conducting appearances this season include his debut at the Grant Park Festival in Chicago as well as return engagements with the Malta Philharmonic and l’Orchestre Dijon Bourgogne.
+His guest conducting appearances this season include his debut performances at the Grant Park and Classical Tahoe summer festivals as well as return engagements with the Malta Philharmonic and l’Orchestre Dijon Bourgogne.

 David Chan played with poised brilliance and profound integrity...His priorities are in order, like a great artist’s should be, and we ended up witnessing an interpretation that was both technically polished and sublime.